 Windows remains the most popular of the three, which also means it’s the biggest target for malware and viruses, so make sure you have a robust security system in place (the built-in protections will be fine for most users).
 As many different manufacturers make Windows devices, you’ll have a broader range of laptop designs to pick from—standard ones, folding laptops that double as tablets, and more.

-Apple’s macOS has a stronger reputation for stability and security, and it comes with a host of software, from office apps to music-making tools.
+Apple’s macOS has a stronger reputation for stability and security, and it comes with a host of software, from office apps to music-making tools (compare the best laptops for music production).
 On the flip side, there’s a smaller choice of laptop designs to pick from, and prices tend to be toward the higher end of the scale.
 This OS plays well with other Apple devices (from the iPhone to the HomePod), but less well with non-Apple gadgets.

 Chrome OS is essentially just the Chrome web browser, so you’re limited to web apps (no Microsoft Office or Adobe Photoshop here), but it also means the lightweight, streamlined OS needs little in the way of maintenance.
 Chromebooks running Chrome OS are available in a variety of designs and are usually competitively priced, too.